 Unfortunately, anyone who happens to be looking can also see those notifications, even though your device is locked.
 Needless to say, this could turn into a real privacy issue.

 Follow these steps to make sure that no notifications appear on the lock screen.
 The step-by-step instructions that follow are for my Samsung device running Android 10.
 The settings may appear in different locations on different devices.

 - Tap Settings, then Lock screen.

 - Scroll down the Lock screen screen to Notifications and set the slider to Off.
-You should see a new screen similar to this one:

 - There are a lot of options for exactly how notifications will be displayed on the lock screen, but you don’t need to worry about them.
 Just use the slider at the top of the screen to turn them Off altogether.